-Last year, CMV related rollover crashes accounted for 13% of the total number of CMV crashes or 182 out of 1396 crashes.
-The FY 2021-2023 cCVSP will take a two pronged approach to address the state and national CMV traffic safety issues.
+The FY 2024-2026 eCVSP will take a two pronged approach to address the state and national CMV traffic safety issues.
 MCSD focuses on high crash corridor enforcment in specific counties continually recording higher number of CMV crashes.
 Other areas of the state require a broader approach that includes public education.
 A tremendous number of large trucks and buses pass through this state every day.
 The MCSD will strive to make Mississippi roads and highways a safer place for trucks, buses, and the motoring public.